-3. Configure Tudat Libraries¶
+3. Compile and Test Tudat Libraries¶

 To make use of the Tudat libraries, you need to compile them.
 Below we will guide you through this process.
 In case if any issues, open a Github issue explaining your problem, stating your operating system, compiler, and any output of the process you have that may help us to solve the issue.